-No Net Worth number compensates for needing a neck, back, knee brace to get through the day.
+No Net Worth number compensates for needing a neck, back, knee or the best brace for golfers elbow to get through the day.
 The good thing, unlike time, being in the best physical / mental state you can be is not a perishable commodity.

 This post summarizes the best health advice I have received and implemented to see benefits.